ManuelRausch/StatConfR/statConfR.Rcheck/00_pkg_src/statConfR/README.md

-The `statConfR` package provides functions to fit static models of decision-making and confidence derived from signal detection theory for binary discrimination tasks with confidence ratings on the data from individual subjects.
+The `statConfR` package provides functions to fit static models of decision-making and confidence derived from signal detection theory for binary discrimination tasks with confidence ratings on the data from individual subjects (Rausch et al., 2025).
 Up to now, the following models have been included:

 - signal detection rating model (Green & Swets, 1966),
 - Gaussian noise model (Maniscalco & Lau, 2016),